cromlyngames/pbta_hacks/Shogun_World.md

 * Use a front or threat move
 * Offer an opportunity, with or without a cost
 * Turn a failed move back on them
-* Offer Stuff that's painfully expensive but good
+* Offer stuff that's painfully expensive but good
 * Put the spotlight on someone
-* seperate them
+* separate them
 * Put them together
-* make thier lives complicated now
+* make their lives complicated now
 * use up their resources
-* activate stuff's bad side
+* activate their stuff's bad side
 * deal harm to players honour, justified or sneaky
 * create player-npc-clan triangle over a resource

 ## Player Core

 You play a character in a small Japanese town.
-The game is called Shogun World, but all player characters will be drawn from the Cronin (rich merchant class), Ronin(masterless warriors) and Kaichi (samuri of the lowest rank, where I will include koyakunin and ashigaru).
+The game is called Shogun World, but all player characters will be drawn from the Cronin (rich merchant class), Ronin(masterless warriors) and Kaichi (samurai of the lowest rank, where I will include koyakunin and ashigaru).
 At this time stratification was great, intermarriage between ranks of samurai was forbidden and the stipend for the lowest rank was a mere 15 koku of rice a year, or 13 koku and rations for two people or even less!
 This was at a time when one koku was a years worth of rice.
 A childless couple living along might be able to live on this, but with children and old people most of the low ranks have had to take on 'side-work', neglecting their training or studies to survive.
 Others marry into the Cronin families, bringing the prestige of the samurai class with them and leaving behind the poverty.
-This is a world where a lower rank samurai should remove his shoes and bow to a passing high rank, where any samurai may kill a commoner who does not show them sufficent respect, and where the scorn of workers is so ingrained a samuiria without a servent must wait for night to shop in the town to avoid being seen carrying everyday things.
+This is a world where a lower rank samurai should remove his shoes and bow to a passing high rank, where any samurai may kill a commoner who does not show them sufficient respect, and where the scorn of workers is so ingrained a samurai without a servant must wait for night to shop in the town to avoid being seen carrying everyday things.

 You start with three stats: Rice, Ki and Honour

-Rice represents your material wealth, the income you recieve from vassals and the power asscoaited with that.
+Rice represents your material wealth, the income you receive from vassals and the power associated with that.
 Ki represents your inner energy, your will to live and connection to the natural world.
-Honour represents your social standing, your ability to fufill your obligations and your connection to the martial world.
+Honour represents your social standing, your ability to fulfil your obligations and your connection to the martial world.
 Stats can vary between maximums of +3 and -2.
 If it goes less then -2 your character is in mortal peril.

 You also have a clan.
 Everybody has a clan.
-Depending on the realtionship between your clans, this can make things interesting.
+Depending on the relationship between your clans, this can make things interesting.
 When you want to do something, do it.
 If that happens to trigger a move, then do what the move tells you to do, then carry on.
 A 'Roll+x' means roll two six-sided dice and add that stat.